dell/csm-docs/content/docs/replication/deployment/powerflex.md

 helm parameter `replication.enabled` in your copy of example `values.yaml` file (usually called `my-powerflex-settings.yaml`, `myvalues.yaml` etc.).

-Here is an example of how that would look
+Here is an example of how that would look:
 ```yaml
 ...
 # Set this to true to enable replication